 The End-User has not pre-authorized the Client for the Authorization Request.

 The Authorization Request contains the prompt parameter with the value consent.
-The Authorization Server MUST request End-User authorization even if the End-User has previously authorized the Client.
+The Authorization Server SHOULD request End-User authorization even if the End-User has previously authorized the Client.

 The Authorization Server MUST NOT request End-User authorization in the following cases: